Published on 01 Apr 17

 05 November 2019

-Dr Julianne Jaques, CTA, is a barrister specialising in taxation law.
-She has particular expertise in disputes involving complex commercial transactions and was counsel for the Commissioner in the Bywater matter in the High Court concerning corporate residency.
-Prior to coming to the Bar, Julianne spent 10 years in private practice with a major law firm and a major accounting firm.
-She is a Chartered Tax Adviser and a Chartered Accountant, and her doctoral thesis at the University of Melbourne was on the taxation of corporates.
-Julianne is a member of the Tax Practitioners Board and the Board of Taxation.
-In March 2020, Julianne was awarded Chartered Tax Adviser of the Year
+Dr Julianne Jaques QC, CTA, is a barrister at the Victorian Bar specialising in taxation law.
+She has particular expertise in disputes involving complex commercial transactions and has appeared in many significant cases including Bywater and Sharpcan in the High Court.
+Prior to joining the Bar, Julianne spent 10 years in private practice with a major law firm and a major accounting firm.
+She was also senior tax adviser to the Federal Assistant Treasurer during the introduction of GST and business tax reform.

 - Current at